 1. Don't Overwater Them

 You love your succulents so much, you want to water them every other day to make them grow plump and lush.
 But what you'll get is a soft, shriveled, squishy mess.
 Overwatering is a bigger problem for succulents than underwatering.
 Roots can rot.
 If it's too late, look for healthy tissue, take some cuttings, and allow the cut end to callus (seal itself) and then replant it.
 Get rid of the soil in which the oversaturated succulent was in.

 Succulents and cacti: those are the desert-like plants that don't need to be watered, like, ever—right?
 Wrong.
 Their watering needs are minimal, but they still need it to survive.
 If you live in a region that doesn't get much rain, water succulents regularly during their periods of active growth.
 This would be spring through fall.

 Container plants can be watered about once a week.
 Occasionally, let the hose drench the pot until water flows out, to remove built-up salts from the soil.

 In other words, don't plant succulents next to super-fussy perennials that require rich soil and frequent watering.
 Ideally, you want to have a drought-tolerant, low-water area in your garden, a moderate water area, and so on.
 It just makes things easier for you and your plants will be happier.

 4. The Right Soil

-Cactus and succulent-mix soil is available by the bag at nurseries and home centers.
+Cactus and succulent soil mixes are available by the bag at nurseries and home centers.
 While it's useful for container plants, especially those that will be used as houseplants, it's not always practical or necessary for succulents planted in the garden.
-Learn more about the type of soil that's in your yard, and add amendments to make it fast-draining and on the dryer side.
+Learn more about the type of soil that is in your yard, and add amendments to make it fast-draining and on the dryer side.

 While some succulents are so forgiving and will grow almost anywhere, even in clay, it's best to give them optimal growing conditions for healthy roots and beautiful plants.